Fibroids and Infertility – Causes and Treatments

 Treatment for Fibroids

-The heavy bleeding and severe cramping that are the most common symptoms of fibroid are usually responsive to medications such as birth-control pills and non steroidal anti-inflammatory agents (for example, ibuprofen or naproxen sodium).
-An ultrasound, or an ultrasound technique called sonohysterography or hydrosonography are usually suggested to ascertain the size and location of fibroids within the uterus.
-Unless your symptoms are untreatable or refractory to medical treatment, our fibroids are very large, or you have a history of adverse reproductive outcomes-such as recurrent miscarriage or infertility-you would probably not need surgery to remove fibroids.
+The heavy bleeding and severe cramping that are the most common symptoms of fibroid are usually responsive to medications such as birth-control pills and nonsteroidal anti-inflammatory agents (for example, ibuprofen or naproxen sodium).
+An ultrasound, or an ultrasound technique called sonohysterography or hydrosonography, are usually suggested to ascertain the size and location of fibroids within the uterus.
+Sometimes an MRI is advised to obtain further imaging of fibroids.
+Unless your symptoms are untreatable or refractory to medical treatment, your fibroids are very large, or you have a history of adverse reproductive outcomes, such as recurrent miscarriage or infertility, you would probably not need surgery to remove fibroids.

-When fibroids cause problems and conservative treatment measures are not effective, then surgery is often suggested.
-In order to retain your fertility you will need to make sure that you receive a myomectomy, not a hysterectomy.
-In a myomectomy the fibroids are removed but the uterus is left in place.
-The myomectomy is usually done through an incision in your abdomen, but sometimes can be performed through laparoscopic surgery, using a small camera inserted through the naval, or hysteroscopic surgery, with a small camera place through the vagina and into the uterus.
+When fibroids cause problems and conservative treatment measures are not effective then surgery is often suggested.
+In order to retain your fertility, you will need to make sure that you receive a myomectomy, not a hysterectomy.
+In a myomectomy, the fibroids are removed but the uterus is left in place.
+The myomectomy is usually done through an incision in your abdomen but sometimes can be performed through laparoscopic surgery, using a small camera inserted through the naval, or hysteroscopic surgery, with a small camera placed through the vagina and into the uterus.